Where to Stay in Miyazaki City with Kids: A Family Guide to Urban Bases (2026)

 Where to Stay in Takachiho with Kids: A Family Guide to the Mountain Mythology Town (2026)

 Takachiho, in the mountains of northern Miyazaki, is the country’s most mythologically significant town: the legendary site where the Sun Goddess hid in a cave, and a sacred home of Shinto creation myths.
-With kids, an overnight stay is essential — the famous Takachiho Yokagura sacred dance only runs at night, the gorge boats start … Read more
+With kids, an overnight stay is essential.
+The famous Takachiho Yokagura sacred dance only runs at night, and the gorge boats start … Read more